 Born in Bangladesh, Mr. Jamal started his education in Brooklyn at Abraham Lincoln High School.
 He then earned a B.S. in Biology from Cornell University.
 After graduating from college, he joined the NYC Teaching Fellows program for his Masters in Secondary Biology Education at Pace University.
 He went on to earn his second Masters from Queens College in School Leadership.
 Finally, he completed his Math for America Master Teacher Fellowship for four years and is involved with the MfA Community.

 His pedagogical interest lies in empowering students to improve their STEM literacy.
-He strongly believes in real-world applications of science around the world.
+He strongly believes in real-world applications of science.
 Whenever he is traveling, he takes photos and looks for examples of how science can explain interesting phenomena around the world.
-Whenever not in the classroom, Mr. Jamal is obsessed with Science and Technology, which is why he started the EduSciTech blog (www.pjamal.com) where he posts resources related to STEM.
+Whenever not in the classroom, Mr. Jamal is obsessed with Technology, Photography and Travels, which is why he started the EduSciTech blog (www.pjamal.com) where he posts useful resources he discovers through his explorations!